 -

 Louis XV style bed in rosewood, early 20th century.
-The headboard and footboard have rocaille decoration on the upper part, as well as curved lines and carved legs and frisage decoration on the fronts.
-The side rails also show curved lines, as well as a carved element in common with the rest of the parts of the bed. the bed based on rocailles.
-All these decorative elements belong to the Louis XVI style, used in France in the 18th century and which corresponds to the Rococo.
+The headboard and footboard feature rocaille decoration at the top, along with curved lines, carved legs, and frieze decoration on the fronts.
+The side rails also display curved lines, as well as a carved rocaille element common to the rest of the bed.
+All these decorative elements belong to the Louis XVI style, used in 18th-century France, which corresponds to the Rococo period.

 · Size: 146x190x155 cms.
 (Para colchon 130x190 cms.)